gregswift/nytefyrenet/blog/2011-09-19-git-reference-guide-e28093-part-three.md

   "git",
 ]
 +++
 So far I have to say the best reference for work flows has been [github.com](http://github.com "GitHub").
 Their [help section](http://help.github.com/ "GitHub Help Center") covers several level from Beginner to Advanced.
-This will likely be the last post on this for now&#8230; these three pretty much cover it.
+This will likely be the last post on this for now... these three pretty much cover it.